rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 You will provision three nodes:

-- One Linux node, which will will manage the Kubernetes control plane
+- One Linux node, which manages the Kubernetes control plane and stores your `etcd`
 - A second Linux node, which will be another worker node
 - The Windows node, which will run your Windows containers as a worker node